laboon/CS1530_Fall2016/syllabus.md

 Code Complete, Second Edition

-The Mythical Man-Month is available online at the Internet Archive: [https://archive.org/details/mythicalmanmonth00fred](https://archive.org/details/mythicalmanmonth00fred)
+The Mythical Man-Month is available for free online at the Internet Archive: [https://archive.org/details/mythicalmanmonth00fred](https://archive.org/details/mythicalmanmonth00fred)

+Building and Testing With Gradle is available for free online at: http://www2.gradle.com/l/68052/2015-01-13/6dm

 ## WEEK 1 (Week of 29 Aug)